-The SmartRPA Kapow solution is the key to robust and scalable automation with a SAP windows application.
+The SmartRPA Kapow solution is the key to robust and scalable automation with SAP.
 This is because the solution can:

 Additionally if you are using the SAP web interface, the built-in webkit browser in SmartRPA Kapow can access the SAP application directly without the need to install and run SAP on a windows desktop, for superior performance and scalability.